Four-toed salamander: Predation

 Larvae are eaten by other salamanders (adults and larvae), fish, and aquatic beetles.
 Shrews, snakes, and some ground beetles feast on this species.
 When it feels threatened, H. scutatum will use autotomy (drops its tail, still wiggling) to distract the attention of predators.

 Conservation status

 Ventral surface is brilliant white, with scattered black spots.

 Although it is rare, or at least rarely seen in Canada, Committee on the Status of Endangered Wildlife in Canada (COSEWIC) does not consider H. scutatum to be at risk.
 It is also listed as a species of least concern by the International Union for Conversation of Nature (IUCN) due to the wide distribution and assumed large population.
 But it is at risk in some provinces such as in Quebec (S3 Rare in the province; usually between 20 and 100 occurrences in the province; may have fewer occurrences, but with a large number of individuals in some populations; may be susceptible to large-scale disturbances).
-Its status in the United States ranges from Threatened (Illinois), to Endangered (Minnesota), to Special Concern (Wisconsin, Ohio, and Missouri).
+Its status in the United States ranges from threatened (Illinois) to special concern (Wisconsin, Ohio, and Missouri).